PlainsightAI/legacy-docs/rules.md

 	}
 ```
 ### Predicates

 #### always_false

 Description:
-	This is a predicate that is always false.
-It is mostly used for testing, e.g.:
+	This predicate is always false.
+It is typically used for testing.

 Example:
 ```json